What Students Say About CTE

 “I appreciate the opportunity so much.”

--- Anthony Bussey, Benson High, describing his experience at the PWA Breakfast.
-An aspiring filmmaker, he got to sit with leaders from the Oregon Governor's Office of Film & TV at the 2016 PWA Breakfast.
+- Anthony Bussey, Benson Polytechnic High School alumni | An aspiring filmmaker, he got to sit with leaders from the Oregon Governor's Office of Film & TV at the 2016 PWA Breakfast.